oleksiikolomiietssnapp/SwiftFormatLintPlugin/README.md

 ## Configuration

-Create a `.swiftformat` configuration file in your source folder.
+Create a `.swiftformat` configuration file in your source folder for projects and package root for packages.
 See [swift-format documentation](https://github.com/apple/swift-format) for full options.

 Example: